 Disney Holiday Events

 Both at Magic Kingdom, the holiday parties are always fun but as hard-ticket events, not always great for your budget.
 If you want our honest opinion about these two, we’ve written extensively about Halloween at Walt Disney World and can’t get enough.
 We love that time of year, the events, and the decorations.
-The Christmas season is still settling, as we just went for the first time last month.
-If we had to choose in this moment, we’d say stick with Autumn.
+The Christmas season is always bustling and your enjoyment depends on your ability to tolerate the crowds, lines, busses, etc. If we had to choose in this moment, we’d say stick with Autumn.
 Again, neither of these things would be new in 2018, but if you haven’t gone in a couple years, you can see Hocus Pocus, and Elsa light the castle at Christmas.

 Resorts at Walt Disney World in 2018